 Like Baltit Fort, the Altit Fort is an ancient landmark in Hunza though it’s not as well maintained as the former.

 The Altit Fort and surrounding village are at the bottom of the Hunza valley, and you can get there by following the Sultanabad road.

 The interior is not as impressive as that of the Baltit Fort, but the exterior of the fort and its surroundings are a memorable sight indeed.

 Attabad Lake was formed because of a massive landslide that occurred in the Attabad village back in 2010.
 It is a point where two mountains meet, and the flow of the Hunza river is stopped.

 Gulmit is a historic town that is centuries old and is known for its hospitable and generous locals.
 If you want to enjoy a peaceful walk as you admire the beauty of nature, then visit Gulmit in Upper Hunza.

-Ultar Base Camp:
+Ultar Base Camp

-You can see the glacier and the remarkable jagged peaks of Ultar once you hike all the way up to the base camp.
+You start the hike near the Baltit fort and go up to the Ultar Base Camp, which is near the Ultar peaks.
+You can see the glacier and the remarkable jagged peaks of Ultar once you hike up to the base camp.

 All in all, the scenery of the Ultar glacier and peaks will make the hike worthwhile for you.